neondatabase/website/content/docs/reference/glossary.md

 ## Branch

 An isolated copy of data, similar to a Git branch.
 Data includes databases, schemas, tables, records, indexes, roles — everything that comprises data in a Postgres instance.
-Just as a Git branch allows developers to work on separate features or fixes without impacting the main line or version of their code, a Neon branch enables users to modify a copy of their data in isolation from their main line of data.
+Just as a Git branch allows developers to work on separate features or fixes without impacting their main line of code, a Neon branch enables users to modify a copy of their data in isolation from their main line of data.
 This approach facilitates parallel database development, testing, and other features, similar to Git's code branching system.

 Each Neon project is created with a main line of data referred to as the [root branch](#root-branch).
-A branch created from the root branch or another branch is a [copy-on-write](#copy-on-write) clone of the parent branch.
+A branch created from the root branch or another branch is a [copy-on-write](#copy-on-write) clone.

 You can create a branch from the current or past state of another branch.
 A branch created from the current state of another branch includes the databases and roles that existed on that branch at the time of branch creation.
 A branch created from a past state of another branch includes the databases and roles that existed in the past state.